Erhahon-Imafidon/react-login-test/README.md

 # react-login-test
-This is a unit test to user login in react using jest and React testing Library
+This is a unit test for user login in react using jest and React testing Library